yyasharr/The-Training-Pad/README.md

 Printing with over loading of many Iterator collections, Sort methods (Quick, Merge and Heap Sorts), Different iterators for traversing data structures (DFS/BFS, Iterative/Recursive, etc.)
 ### Design Problems
 Such as cache algorithms (LRU/LFU cache), Log system, Median Finder, Etc. In many cases, used my pre-built data structures to code the algorithm.
+### Interview Questions
+In **Questions from Sources** folder, there are more than 3000 (and counting) lines code, mostly interview preparation questions that I have solved and coded from different sources, online or hard copy books.